The Transfer Pricing Law Review: Japan

 In contrast, in support of the continued use of the RPSM by the Japanese tax authority, the Tokyo District Court judgment dated 24 November 2017 affirmed the assessment made by the Japanese tax authority applying the RPSM to licensing and sales transactions between a Japanese manufacturer, C Uyemura & Co, Ltd, and its Taiwanese, Malaysian and Singaporean subsidiaries.
 The Court recognised that the Japanese parent had intangible assets created by its research and development activities and its technical support provided to its foreign subsidiaries and customers.
 The Court also recognised that the Taiwanese, Malaysian and Singaporean subsidiaries had created intangible assets by penetrating the regional markets and cultivating and maintaining customers.
 This is the first case in which a Japanese court has affirmed the application of the RPSM adopted by the Japanese tax authority following the tax authority's losses in high-profile cases such as the Honda case (discussed above) and the Takeda Pharmaceutical Company Limited case (where the National Tax Tribunal cancelled a transfer pricing assessment based on the RPSM in the amount of ¥24.6 billion).

 Following the initial court approval of the RPSM in the foregoing case, the court declined again to approve the Japanese tax authority's application of the RPSM in a case involving NGK Insulators Ltd (a leading ceramic manufacturer).
 On 26 November 2020, the Tokyo District Court ordered the cancellation of an approximately ¥5.8 billion assessment that had been based on the application of the RPSM to the licence transaction with its Polish subsidiary.
+The Tokyo District Court judgment was affirmed by the Tokyo High Court on 10 March 2022 and became final and conclusive with no appeal filed.
+The Court adopted the 'excess depreciation expenses' as well as R&D expenses as a parameter in splitting profits among related parties.
+The judgment pointed out that there is no indication in the OECD Guidelines that residual profits only arise from intangible assets, citing Paragraph 2.135 of the 2010 Guidelines, which states:

 Another noteworthy case was a taxpayer's successful challenge of a transfer pricing assessment involving very significant intangible assets, namely Disney characters.
 The Tokyo District Court judgment dated 11 April 2016 cancelled the assessment based on the resale price method, in which the Japanese tax authority had found the gross margin obtained by the Japanese reseller (named 'Disney World of English') to be below the benchmark that the tax authority calculated by averaging the gross margin earned by the other resellers that the authority identified as comparable.
 The Court disagreed with the Japanese tax authority and held that the use of Disney characters by the Japanese taxpayer reseller was idiosyncratic and distinguished the taxpayer from the other resellers since the Disney characters were far more widely recognised and had an even stronger customer appeal than any intangible assets used by the other allegedly 'comparable' companies.
 Therefore, the Court held that the 'comparable' transactions the Japanese tax authority had identified were not in fact comparable and thus no arm's-length price had been demonstrated by the tax authority.
 This exemplifies the significance of intangible assets in measuring the profitability of taxpayers and determining comparability of potential 'comparable' transactions.